nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `tagEvent EVENT_INDEX p/PERSON_INDEX [MORE_PERSON_INDEXES] ...`

 * The `EVENT_INDEX` refers to the index number shown in the displayed event list.
-* The `EVENT_INDEX` must be a positive integer 1, 2, 3, …, and it must be within the range of the event list index.
+* The `EVENT_INDEX` must be **a positive integer** 1, 2, 3, …, and it must be within the range of the event list index.
 * The `PERSON_INDEX` refers to the index number shown in the displayed person list.
-* The `PERSON_INDEX` must be a positive integer 1, 2, 3, …, and it must be within the range of the person list index.
+* The `PERSON_INDEX` must be **a positive integer** 1, 2, 3, …, and it must be within the range of the person list index.
 * The `PERSON_INDEX` must refer to a person that is not currently tagged to the event.
 * Multiple `PERSON_INDEX` should be separated by white space.
 At least one `PERSON_INDEX` must be provided.

 Example:
-* `tagEvent 1 p/2` tags the 2nd person in the contact list to the 1st event in the event list
+* `tagEvent 1 p/2` tags the 2nd person in the contact list to the 1st event in the event list.
-* `tagEvent 2 p/2 4 5` tags the 2nd, 4th, 5th person to in the contact list the 2nd event in the event list
+* `tagEvent 2 p/2 4 5` tags the 2nd, 4th, 5th person to in the contact list the 2nd event in the event list.

 ### Untag persons from an event : `untagEvent`

 Format: `untagEvent EVENT_INDEX p/PERSON_INDEX [MORE_PERSON_INDEXES] ...`

 * The `EVENT_INDEX` refers to the index number shown in the displayed event list.
-* The `EVENT_INDEX` must be a positive integer 1, 2, 3, …, and it must be within the range of the event list index.
+* The `EVENT_INDEX` must be **a positive integer** 1, 2, 3, …, and it must be within the range of the event list index.
 * The `PERSON_INDEX` refers to the index number shown in the displayed person list.
-* The `PERSON_INDEX` must be a positive integer 1, 2, 3, …, and it must be within the range of the person list index.
+* The `PERSON_INDEX` must be **a positive integer** 1, 2, 3, …, and it must be within the range of the person list index.
 * The `PERSON_INDEX` must refer to a person that is currently tagged to the event.
 * Multiple `PERSON_INDEX` should be separated by white space.
 At least one `PERSON_INDEX` must be provided.

 Example:
-* `untagEvent 1 p/2` untags the 2nd person in the contact list from the 1st event in the event list
+* `untagEvent 1 p/2` untags the 2nd person in the contact list from the 1st event in the event list.
-* `untagEvent 2 p/2 4 5` untags the 2nd, 4th, 5th person in the contact list from the 2nd event in the event list
+* `untagEvent 2 p/2 4 5` untags the 2nd, 4th, 5th person in the contact list from the 2nd event in the event list.

+### Create mailing list for an event : `mailEvent`

+Format: `mailEvent INDEX`

+* The `INDEX` refers to the index number shown in the displayed event list.
+* The `INDEX` must be **a positive integer** 1, 2, 3, …, and it must be within the range of the event list index.
+* The mailing list is saved as a CSV file `[JAR file location]/data/EVENT_TITLE.csv`.
+The CSV file has 2 columns:
+  `Name` and `Email`, representing the name and email for a person in the event.

+Example:
+* `mailEvent 2` creates mailing list as a CSV file, the name of the csv file is the same as the title of 2nd event in the event list.
+* `mailEvent 4` creates mailing list as a CSV file, the name of the csv file is the same as the title of 4th event in the event list.

 ### Clearing all entries : `clear`